 Vitamin K2 has a good safety profile.
 No known side effects of supplementation were seen with very high doses in animal study A medication that interacts with vitamin K2 are some anticoagulants.

-Make sure to discuss with your healthcare provider before adding any supplement to your regimen.
+Make sure to discuss this with your healthcare provider before adding any supplement to your regimen.

 In a robust 3-year study, vitamin K2 supplement as MenaQ7 at 180 micrograms per day reduced the loss of bone throughout menopause.
 It also significantly improved bone strength, bone mineral content, and bone mineral density at the lumbar spine and femoral neck, but not at the total hip.

 Bone strength was also favorably affected by the MK-7 vitamin.
 Vitamin K2 supplement also significantly decreased the loss in spinal height of the lower and middle parts of the spine.

 Vitamin K2 safely benefits the blood vessels and heart in adults as I reviewed in a previous blog here.
 Refer to this blog to find out why vitamin K2 is important for overall heart health and why it is so difficult to get through the diet.

 If you want to learn more about the health benefits of vitamin K2, a great resource is called Vitamin K2 & The Calcium Paradox.
 You can find it here:

 - Children have very low intakes of vitamin K2, a nutrient critical for bone health.

 - Supplements of vitamin K2 such as MenaQ7 are safe and may effectively improve their bone strength and bone mineral content.